enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 INTERMEDIATE PACKAGES
 Sometimes you spend too many hours on an article that gets too little likes.
+Here's what you can do to publish quicker and get more involment: followers:

+Every big content has a lot of points they convey.
+Turn few of them in intermediate content and share them, see how the audience reacts, and refine.

+This helps you
+1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**

-You never seems to write what your audience wants and...
+*You never seems to write what your audience wants and...
 You never know what your audience wants and it can be demotivating.
-A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.
+A better strategy is to publish small bites of some ideas, see what sticks with them, and use the feedback to make them even more convincing.*
-Here's what you can do to publish faster while involving more followers: Test

-Break your article into key ideas.
-Quickly test  (Twitter, Tiktok, Quora...)
-After a while, you have:
-1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**

 BONUS TIP:
 Ever shared a video that your friends ignored?

-Do this next time:
-Give them a stronger reason to click by adding a quick summary of the key points of the video.
+Next ime, give them a stronger reason to click by adding a quick summary of the key points of the video.
-If they still don't respond, you still have a futureproof note ready to be turned into content later.
+Even if they don't respond, you will have a futureproof note ready to be turned into content later.
 ## old versions
 The top 1% bloggers maintain a quality-rich publishing schedule year round.
 They do that by constantly  turning every content they come accross into meaningful material.
 Here are 3 powerful ideas by @fortelabs to create a  content-creating system, without feeling overwhelmed.